 If you are interested in serving on the Environmental Commission, call 973-383-4280, ext.
 245, Monday through Friday, 8 a.m. to 4 p.m. to ask for an application.

 The mission of the Andover Township Environmental Commission is to foster, protect, preserve, and maintain the natural resources and rural character of the township by encouraging environmentally healthy and sound development, and promoting awareness of nature-friendly practices and options among municipal officials, residents, and business people.

-Meetings are held every other month.
-2017 dates: April 6, June 1, August 3, Oct 5, Dec 7.
-All meetings start at 7:30 p.m. and are open to the public.
-Agendas for the meetings will be posted on the website on the day of the meeting.
+Meetings are scheduled for the second Thursday of the month, with the fourth Thursday as an as-needed meeting date.
+Meetings will be held at 7:30 p.m. at the Hillside House and are open to the public.
+Agendas for the meetings will be posted on the day of the meeting.
 If the agenda is not online, it will be available at the meeting prior to the start of the meeting.